whoisbma/Code-2-SP17/week5-regex_browser_extensions/README.md

 `var regex = new RegExp('findme');`

-A more common way is to use forward slashes.
-Just like a string is an array of characters between quotes, a regex is an array of characters between forward slashes.
+A more common way is to use forward slashes - analogous to the use of quotation marks to capture strings.

 `var regex = /findme/;`